AranavMahalpure/t/README.markdown

 `t` was hacked together in a couple of nights to fit my needs.
 If you use it and find a bug, please let me know.

-If you want to request a feature feel free, but remember that `t` is meant to be simple.
-If you need anything beyond the basics you might want to look at [todo.txt][] or [TaskWarrior][] instead.
+If you want to request a feature, feel free, but remember that t is designed to be simple.
+If you need anything beyond the basics you might want to look at
+[todo.txt][] or [TaskWarrior][] instead.
 They're great tools with lots of bells and whistles.